 Here, we use trARPES to investigate the electron dynamics of a prototypical CDW compound of the rare-earth tritelluride family, TbTe$_3$, after ultrafast near-infrared excitation, as illustrated in Fig.~\ref{fig:schematic}(a).
-In this material class, strong photoexcitation transforms the ground-state double-well PES to a single-well shape, sketched in Fig.~\ref{fig:schematic}(b), which initiates a melting of the CDW, as the system relaxes towards the new minimum corresponding to the metallic phase.
+In this material class, strong photoexcitation transforms the ground-state double-well PES to a single-well shape, sketched in Fig.~\ref{fig:schematic}(b).
+This initiates a melting of the CDW, as the system relaxes towards the new minimum corresponding to the metallic phase.
 However, for sufficiently strong excitation, the system overshoots across the minimum to the other side of the potential, leading to a reemergence of the CDW, followed by several damped oscillation cycles between metallic and CDW order~\cite{huber2014, beaud2014, trigo2019}, evident from a transient modulation of the CDW energy gap~\cite{maklar2020nonequilibrium}.
-Besides the collective CDW excitation, we track the photocarrier population of high-energy states and discover a concurrent oscillation of scattering rates at the exact frequency of the CDW modulation.
+Besides the collective CDW excitation, we track the photocarrier population of high-energy states and discover a concurrent oscillation of scattering rates at the frequency of the CDW modulation.
 We find that relaxation of hot photocarriers accelerates when the system is in the metallic phase and slows down when the CDW gap reopens.
-To understand the underlying microscopic scattering processes, we employ a time-dependent nonequilibrium Green's function formalism (td-NEGF)~\cite{balzer_nonequilibrium_2012,aoki_nonequilibrium_2014, sentef2013examining}, which reveals that the CDW gap opening critically reduces the phase space of e--e scattering, while e--ph scattering remains unaffected in the examined energy range.
+To understand the underlying microscopic scattering processes, we employ a time-dependent nonequilibrium Green's function formalism (td-NEGF)~\cite{balzer_nonequilibrium_2012,aoki_nonequilibrium_2014, sentef2013examining}, which reveals that the CDW gap opening critically reduces the phase space of e--e scattering.
+Additional simulations taking into account e--ph coupling demonstrate that phonon scattering remains unaffected by the CDW gap modulation in the examined energy range.

 We perform trARPES measurements on single crystals of TbTe$_3$ as described earlier~\cite{maklar2020nonequilibrium}.
 The setup includes a tabletop fs XUV source ($h\nu_{\mathrm{probe}}=21.7$~eV) with a synchronized optical pump laser ($h\nu_{\mathrm{pump}}=1.55$~eV), using a hemispherical analyzer for photoelectron detection~\cite{puppin2019}.
 The ultimate time and energy resolutions are $\sim 35$~fs and $\sim 150$~meV, respectively.
 All measurements were carried out in $p<1$ $\times$ 10$^{-10}$~mbar and at $T=100$~K, well below the transition temperature $T_{\mathrm{c}}=336$~K of the unidirectional CDW phase of TbTe$_3$~\cite{ru2008}.
 Note that in rare-earth tritellurides strongly wave-vector dependent e--ph coupling~\cite{maschek2015}, in conjunction with a moderately well-nested Fermi surface (FS)~\cite{laverock2005fermi}, leads to a unidirectional CDW in which some parts of the FS become gapped while others remain metallic~\cite{brouet2008}, see Fig.~\ref{fig:schematic}(a).